-Our Advocacy Team works across the country to achieve Autism Speaks' mission focusing on the following priorities:
+Our Advocacy Team works nationwide to achieve our mission by pursuing the following priorities:

 Educate legislators and regulators on autism spectrum disorder to ensure policymaking benefits individuals across the spectrum.

 Be a catalyst for life enhancing research breakthroughs